shivaganesht/matrixo-website-deployment/README.md

 # matriXO Website

-A modern, responsive event ticketing platform for matriXO - an EdTech startup incubated at KPRIT IIC.
+A modern, responsive event ticketing platform for matriXO - an EdTech startup supported by KPRISE (KPR Foundation for Innovation and Social Empowerment).

 ## Features